risewithus/BackendAssessment/README.md

 ### Completing Work

 When the work is completed, it is expected that you will transfer this codebase to a git repository and share it with the repository address.

+### Questions

+If you have any question you can send an e-mail at info@rise-consulting.net